New educational materials for bowel management after spinal cord injury.

 These redesigned booklets incorporate content from many existing bowel management resources.
 I researched existing materials and synthesized them to make sure that the information in these booklets is medically accurate and comprehensive.

-I restructured the information and filled in gaps according to the content I saw being addressed by current wheelchair users when giving advice to new patients about how to best manage the bowel program.
+I restructured the information and filled in gaps according to the content I saw being addressed by current wheelchair users when they gave advice to new patients about how to best manage the bowel program.

 1. Page numbers and table of contents improves navigation.